-Redevelopment of the Site may require acquisition or disposition of property and/or lease or development agreements.
-In such case, LMDC, ESDC, the Port Authority, or other governmental entities may acquire title to property by negotiated purchase, where possible, or by condemnation.
+Redevelopment of the Site and any transfers associated with Greenwich North will may require acquisition or disposition of property and/or lease or development agreements.
+In such case, LMDC, ESDC, the Port Authority, the City, or other governmental entities may acquire and/or transfer title to property, including subsurface and other easements.
+Property may be acquired by negotiated purchase, where possible, or by condemnation.
+Generally, it is anticipated that the Port Authority will own the Site and hold the easements described above, except for the portions of the Site allocated for the Memorial Program, in which LMDC, The World Trade Center Memorial Foundation, Inc. or another designee of LMDC will hold an appropriate real property interest, and certain streets or interests in streets, which will be owned by the City.

-LMDC General Project Plan - June 2, 2004, As Amended May 19, 2005 World Trade Center Memorial and Cultural Program Page 10 of 11